Spengian/churn---prediction/README.md

 docker build (from the Dockerfile)
     │
     ▼
-push → Docker Hub
+push → Docker Hub (:latest)
     │
     ▼
-manual deploy → Railway
+Railway auto-detects new image → redeploys
 ```

-> Currently this pipeline is **CI only**, not full CD — deployment to Railway is triggered manually after the image is pushed.
-A planned next step is automating this via the Railway API/CLI within the same workflow.
+> Railway is configured to watch the `:latest` tag on Docker Hub and automatically redeploy when a new image is pushed.
+In practice, this detection relies on periodic polling rather than a push-based webhook, so the delay between a successful CI run and the actual redeploy can range from a few minutes to a few hours.
+A more deterministic approach — triggering the deploy directly via the Railway API/CLI as the final CI step — was considered and is a planned improvement for instant, predictable deployments.

 ---